Tag: Relationship Guidance for Husbands

 What did Columbus feel before sailing for the New World?
 Frizzle.

-Before Lewis and Clark embarked on exploring the new far West, they felt Frizzle.
+Before Lewis and Clark embarked on exploring the new Far West, they felt Frizzle.

 Your relationship has “new” areas to penetrate with your calm, brave, courageous self-confidence.